 Information on the UW's 10 scheduled holidays, including pay and holiday credit

-This page offers information on how to request a leave of absence without pay as well as the impact this type of leave has on benefits, salary increments, and leave accrual.
+Information on how to request a leave of absence without pay, as well as the impact this type of leave has on benefits, salary increments, and time off accrual

 The rights and responsibilities of UW employees called to military duty